Bay Adelaide Centre - West Tower

 - Acting on merger notifications before the Mergers and Monopolistic Practices Branch and investigations before the Cartels and Deceptive Marketing Practices Branch of the Competition Bureau.

 - Liaising with the Office of the Privacy Commissioner of Canada and provincial privacy commissioners.

-Monique was named “Best of the Best” in the 2021 Global Expert Guide as one of the Top 30 legal practitioners globally in telecoms and “Lawyer of the Year” for her work in communications law in Toronto by The Best Lawyers in Canada in both 2022 and 2014.
-Monique is also recognized as a leading lawyer by Chambers Global for telecoms, media and broadcasting; by Euromoney’s Guide to the World’s Leading Technology, Media and Telecommunications Lawyers and Euromoney’s Guide to the World's Leading Women in Business Law for technology, media and telecommunications; by The Canadian Legal Lexpert Directory and Who’s Who Legal: Canada for telecommunications; and by The Best Lawyers in Canada for communications law as well as advertising and marketing law.
+Monique was named “Best of the Best” in the 2021 Global Expert Guide as one of the Top 30 legal practitioners globally in telecoms and “Lawyer of the Year” for her work in communications law in Toronto by Best Lawyers in Canada in both 2022 and 2014.
+Monique is also recognized as a leading lawyer by Chambers Global and Chambers Canada for telecoms, media and broadcasting; by The Legal 500 Canada as a Leading Individual for Telecommunications; by Euromoney’s Guide to the World’s Leading Technology, Media and Telecommunications Lawyers and Euromoney’s Guide to the World's Leading Women in Business Law for technology, media and telecommunications; by The Canadian Legal Lexpert Directory and Who’s Who Legal: Canada for telecommunications; and by Best Lawyers in Canada for communications law as well as advertising and marketing law.

 PROFESSIONAL INVOLVEMENT / PRO BONO / CHARITY WORK

 Monique is an adjunct professor at the University of Toronto Law School, where she teaches about “The Role of the CRTC” as part of the Entertainment Law course.

 Board of Directors, International Institute of Communications (IIC) - Canadian Chapter.

 Steering Committee, IIC Communications Law and Policy Conference.